 Treating Hiatal Hernia Pain

-If your hernia is causing no problems, it may not need treatment at all.
-If it is symptomatic, your doctor may recommend the same medications used for GERD: over-the-counter antacids, such as Tums and Rolaids; H2 blockers, such as Pepcid; and proton pump inhibitors (PPIs), such as Prilosec.
+If your hernia is not causing symptoms, it does not need treatment.
+If it is symptomatic, your doctor may recommend lifestyle changes and or medications.
+Medications include include over-the-counter antacids, such as Tums and Rolaids; H2 blockers, such as Pepcid; and proton pump inhibitors (PPIs), such as Prilosec.
 H2 blockers and PPIs reduce the production of stomach acid, and can help the esophagus to heal if stomach acid has caused inflammation.

 If hiatal hernia pain is not helped by medications and lifestyle measures, surgical repair is possible.
 “During the surgery, the portion of the stomach that protrudes through the diaphragm is pulled back down, and the opening in the diaphragm is made smaller to prevent the hernia from recurring,” Dr. Divino explains.
 “It is possible for the hernia to recur, but maintaining a normal weight and avoiding lifting heavy objects can help prevent this.”